asrivastava100/differentiator/README.md

 A second list stores the exponents e.g. in the case of x^2, 2 is the exponent.
 The derivative of x^n is given by n*x^(n-1).
 The derivative of a constant is zero. ... (&) Initially both lists contain the (n+1) items where n is the highest degree of the polynomial.
-However, we use the remove method to remove the first entry of both lists.
+We use the remove method to remove the first entry of both lists.
 This is due to (&).
 The multiply function from NumPy is used to multiply the coefficient list with the exponent list.
 The array is called result.

 A note on result formatting: